Gonlo2/mhconfig/README.md

   // the returned version, it's the last version if the asked version was the zero. uint32 version = 3;
   repeated Element elements = 4;
+  // A checksum of the file content, being a sha256 checksum the current implementation bytes checksum = 5;
 }
 ```